What They Do

 - investigation of ammunition defects and malfunctions

-The last step is six weeks of training on explosive safety programs, technical services, ammunition serviceability verification, accident investigation, development and inspection of ammunition facilities, explosive disposal operations, range clearance operations and the performance of Service Representative Officer duties.
+The last step is eight weeks of training on ammunition and explosive safety programs, technical services, ammunition serviceability verification, ammunition and exploseives accident investigation, development and inspection of ammunition facilities, explosive disposal operations, range clearance operations and the performance of Service Representative Officer duties.

 Ammunition Technicians may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including: